JAForbes/sum-type/readme.md

 }
 ```

-Because just like `class`, function's also have an auto generated `name` property.
+Because just like `class`, named function's also have an auto generated `name` property.

 > The fact classes have a name property is actually just because classes are syntactic sugar on top of constructor functions.